 No Down Payment SBA Financing For Assisted Living Facilities

 By definition, the SBA 7a can be used for “any legitimate business purpose” and it is probably the most flexible type of financing available if you need some type of senior care business loan.

-Many different property types and businesses can be financed with the 7a and you can legitimately get 100% financing – or in some cases over 100% financing – if you currently own and operate a profitable business and are looking to purchase another or move from rented space to owning.
+Many different property types and businesses can be financed with the 7a and you can legitimately get 100% financing – or in some cases over 100% financing – if you currently own and operate a profitable senior care business and are looking to purchase another business of the same type* – or you are looking to move from renting space to owning.